 The man who comes in for the most praise is Ronald Reagan.
 His military adventurism is presented in a purely positive light.
 All the talk about the separation of powers from Volume 1 is conveniently absent.
 When the Russians shot down an airliner full of Americans and Koreans in 1983, Bennet waxes eloquent about what a tragedy it was.
 (When the Americans did the same thing to an Iranian airliner in 1988, it got no mention at all.)
 Finally, the whole book concludes with a speech by Reagan about how America is the “Shining City on a Hill” which the whole world should aspire to be like.

-Oh, did I mention that, according to Bennett, this all happened less than two decades after the US government contributed to the deaths of several tens of millions of innocent people?
-That was in 1973 – Bennett takes the usual conservative position that abortion is murder, and quotes Byron White’s dissent from Roe v.
+Oh, did I mention that, according to Bennett, this all happened while the US government was contributing to the deaths of several tens of millions of innocent people?
+That started in 1973 – Bennett takes the usual conservative position that abortion is murder, and quotes Byron White’s dissent from Roe v.
 Wade about “Raw Judicial Power” and how outrageously awful it is for the rights of so many people to be abolished in such a blatantly undemocratic manner.

 You may or may not agree with Bennett’s take on abortion rights, but either way, doesn’t it seem a bit strange that a man can accuse his own government of mass murder, and then a few pages later go back to talking about how great and how free America is?
 Seldom does he question his country's status as the prime force for good in the world.
 ‘Right to life or no right to life,’ he seems to be saying, ‘we’re still the Shining City on a Hill.’